joeflateau/cf-invalidate/README.md

 Arguments:
-  stackName              Cloudformation Stack Name outputExportName       Name that the Cloudfront Distribution is exported from the stack as invalidationPath       Path on Cloudfront Distibution to invalidate (default: "/*")
+  stackName              Cloudformation Stack Name outputExportName       Name that the Cloudfront Distribution Id is exported from the stack as invalidationPath       Path on Cloudfront Distibution to invalidate (default: "/*")

 Options: